NYCGB Fellowship – Teaching Mentors Partnership

 About the Mentoring Programme

-In 2021 we are expanding our partnership with NYCGB, set up originally in 2018 by Nicola-Jane Kemp.
+In 2021 we are expanding our partnership with National Youth Choirs of Great Britain (NYCGB), set up originally in 2018 by Nicola-Jane Kemp.
 This programme was brought into being to enable the young singers of the Fellowship programme at NYCGB to make contact with members of our organisation and enter into an informal mentoring relationship with generous singing teachers who were willing and able to give their time to support younger singers as they considered beginning their journey into singing teaching.
 In 2021 as the NYCGB Fellowship programme evolves and changes, so does our partnership, and we hope to grow the relationship between NYCGB and AOTOS, adding to the mentoring scheme and bringing not only the four new Fellowship singers into our partnership programme, but also the four composers who make up the Young Composers' Scheme.
-Watch this space for more information about the current Fellows and YCS members, and how they (and we!) will be able to benefit from this partnership and their contact with what is an amazing network of singing teachers and voice professionals.
+The Fellowship programme for emerging choral leaders aged 20-27 focusses on four key areas of career, education, performance and leadership.
+Recently re-developed, it offers enhanced opportunities to develop ambitious and creative young musicians who want to become part of the professional choral network, as well as to re-shape it.
 These young people are future leaders in the choral world, and will benefit enormously from the collective wisdom of our membership!

 Ben Parry, the Artistic Director of the National Youth Choirs of Great Britain has this to say about the mentoring programme:

 ‘The partnership between AOTOS and the NYCGB Fellowship Programme has been inspirational to our young singers, who are on the cusp of professional singing careers in all its shape and forms.
 An essential part of this for some of them has been information, training and mentoring in singing teaching, and I am delighted that AOTOS has taken such an enthusiastic and proactive approach in engaging with the Fellowship.'